“I am the Lord, and I do not change; and you, children of Jacob, have not perished.” (Malachi 3:6, Common English Bible)

-During Advent we prepare and wait for the coming of Jesus Christ, Emmanuel, God with us.
+During Advent we prepared and waited for the coming of Jesus Christ, Emmanuel, God with us.
 We call this the incarnation – God with skin.
-Sometimes we wonder why did God go, but the answer is where did we go?
+Sometimes we wonder where did God go, but the answer is where did we go?

 Holy God, Emmanuel, God with us, thank you for being present in our lives all the time.
 Help us to stay close to you.
 Open our eyes to see your glory and your work in our lives.
 Amen.